Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ## Bugs Unresolved

-When dropping down to a small screen the timetable heading does not site directly above the timetable.
+When dropping down to a small screen the timetable heading does not sit directly above the timetable.
 I cannot find the reason for this, neither the timetable nor the heading seem to have any padding or margin set that would cause it to behave this way so this has remained unresolved.

 ![Unresolved timetable heading error](/assets/images/readme-images/timetable-unresolved.png)